#

 9 Ways Data Vampires Are Bleeding Your Sensitive Information

 Beware!
-The mass conversion to remote work and adoption of new collaboration tools leave sensitive information at risk from data vampires.
+Remote work and the variety of collaboration tools are making it easier than ever to access and share data, leaving sensitive information at risk from data vampires.

-Today we share an old dark tale for you, but just as in Grimm’s fairy tales, the lessons are still relevant today.
-In fact, one might argue with the mass conversion to remote work and adoption of collaboration tools like Microsoft Teams it’s even more important than ever to be on the look out for these modern data vampires lurking in your organization.
+Today, we share an old dark tale for you, but just as in Grimm’s fairy tales, the lessons are still frightfully relevant.
+In fact, one might argue with the adoption of collaboration tools and the ability to work from anywhere, it’s even more important than ever to be on the lookout for modern data vampires who may be lurking in your organization.

 Pull a Van Helsing on those sucking the lifeblood from your sensitive information and intellectual property.